 8. Sweat it out together

 Fix a fitness goal together.
-It could be anything – walking 10,000 steps a day, lifting weights three times a week, doing yoga, dancing, etc. You could even join an online fitness class a few times a week.
+It could be anything – walking 10,000 steps a day, lifting weights three times a week, doing yoga, or dancing.
+You could join an online fitness class a few times a week.
 Maintain a joint fitness journal or share your progress in terms of steps completed and so on.

-You could even make each other workout music playlists or send each other fitness care packages (cute yoga pants, cool running shoes, etc.).
-Having a fitness buddy is always a great idea, and who better than the love of your life to run alongside you on your fitness journey!
+You could even make each other workout music playlists or send each other fitness care packages (cute yoga pants or cool running shoes).
+Having a fitness buddy is always a great idea, and who better than the love of your life to run alongside you on your fitness journey.
 Plus, workouts lead to better sex, as and when you meet!